But is it justified?

-In fact, in the age of information, these details and so much more are available to anyone with even an ounce of curiosity, but sadly very few Christadelphians are interested in actually discovering the truth about the Bible.
-They would rather believe what is comfortable, and assume that the person who taught them was somehow an oracle of wisdom (even though they never did any research either), than to question and find out for themselves.
-To do that would mean running the risk of discovering they were wrong.
-The horror!
-I'm also quite baffled by the fact that people would apparently trust their own modern interpretation of a translation of an ancient book of dubious or unknown origins, over evidence they can see for themselves with their own eyes, for example by visiting their local museum.
+In fact, in the age of information, these details and so much more are available to anyone who is curious, but sadly very few Christadelphians are interested in actually discovering the truth about the Bible.
+Many would rather believe what is comfortable, and assume that the person who taught them was somehow an oracle of wisdom (even though they never did any research either), than to question and find out for themselves.

 Genesis was not the original story